VanLife

 Fuel Prices in Malaysia — Overview

-Malaysia ranks #1 out of 8 countries in tools.fuel.region.southeast_asia by diesel price.
+Malaysia ranks #2 out of 7 countries in Southeast Asia by diesel price.

 Use the route cost calculator to estimate your fuel expenses for a road trip through Malaysia.